carloFerr/matlabPrintScript/README.md

 1. **Title:** Insert the title of the plot as `'Plot Title'`.
 Do not use `""` if you want to save the figure with the saveFigure option.
 2. **X-axis line:**
 3. **Y-axis line:**
 4. **X-axis caption:** For example, if your X-axis is time, insert 'time [s]'.
-Do not use '' with the saveFigure option.
+Do not use `''` with the `saveFigure` option.
 5. **Y-axis caption:** For example, if your Y-axis is velocity, insert 'velocity [m/s]'.
-Do not use '' with the saveFigure option.
+Do not use `''` with the saveFigure option.
 6. **Line Legend caption:** For example, if the line represents the velocity of a car, write 'Car Velocity'.
-Do not use '' with the saveFigure option.
+Do not use `''` with the saveFigure option.
-7. **Axis equal option:** In the case of gg-plots or XY plots, you may desire to have the "axis equal" option.
-Insert 0 if you don't need it, or 1 if you need it.
+7. **Axis equal option:** In the case of gg-plots or XY plots, you may desire to have the `"axis equal"` option.
+Insert `0` if you don't need it, or `1` if you need it.
-8. **Save Figures option:** If you want to save your figures in .fig, .eps, .svg, and .png formats, insert 1 in this field; otherwise, insert 0.
-NOTE: Any figure will be saved with the name present in the 'Title' field.
+8. **Save Figures option:** If you want to save your figures in `.fig`, `.eps`, `.svg`, and `.png` formats, insert `1` in this field; otherwise, insert 0.
+NOTE: Any figure will be saved with the name present in the `'Title'` field.
 No title = no saving.
 Special characters and spaces will be removed from the name.

 By default, all plots are saved with `grid on`, `box on`, and `hold on` options.
 You can always add any other options after the line used to print the plot.
 However, you must not use the saveFigures option, otherwise you will get an error.